Background to LEED

 These relationships do not necessarily hold for subnational breakdowns.
 Businesses and individuals may change characteristics, such as industry or age group, over time.
 This causes a change in the total jobs for that characteristic, but does not affect the job or worker flows.

 Continuing jobs and new hires

 An employee has a continuing job if they have been with the same employer continuously over the current and previous quarter.
 A new hire is an employee who has been with the same employer continuously for the current quarter but began the job sometime in the previous quarter.
 New hires must not have been employed with the same employer in the 12 months before the job start date.
 As a result, seasonal staff and employees who have been rehired within this time period are excluded from new hires.

 Patterns in the data

 The counts of job creation and destruction, and worker accessions and separations, show an obvious seasonal pattern.
 This pattern is caused by the annual update of employee counts on the Business Frame, resulting in larger counts of destruction and creation in one quarter than in the other three.

 This seasonal pattern changes from the March 2003 quarter.
-This change is caused by the implementation of a programme to improve the Business Frame maintenance practices and a consequent change in LEED methodology.
+This change was caused by implementing a programme to improve the Business Frame maintenance practices and the consequent change in LEED methodology.
 Methods are being investigated to minimise the changes caused by administrative updating processes.

 Movements in mean earnings statistics are influenced not only by changes in employees' remuneration, such as changes in wage rates, salaries, and hours worked, but also by changes in the composition of the paid workforce from period to period.
 Compositional changes include variations in relative numbers of males and females, full- and part-time employment, and employment in different industries or within industries.